joelpolizzi/DSC210-group_proj/README.md

 ![Open Colab](images/colab1.png)

 #### Step 2: Open the github repository directly from Colab
 When You navigate to Google Colab you will be prompted to open a notebook.
-On the left hand side there is a link to open from Github.
+On the left hand side there is a link to open from Github. <br>
+*Note: If you are not logged into github already then you may be prompted by colab to login in order for you to connect to the repo.<br>
 You will need to enter in our github URL into the search field: https://github.com/joelpolizzi/DSC210-group_proj
 ![Open Github](images/colab2.png)

 #### Step 3: Select the Group_1_DataMining.ipynb